yrajm1997/Adv-Coding-Ast-6/README.md

 4. Go through the three exercises given below in this ReadMe and implement each in the respective folders - `ex1`, `ex2`, `ex3`.
 6. To work on the files, you can clone this GitHub repository onto your system and then open it with an IDE like IntelliJ, or Eclipse.
-7. For each exercise, write the code, execute it, take sccreenshots and put it inside SubmissionImages folder.
+7. For each exercise, write the code, execute it, debug if issue persists, take sccreenshots and put it inside SubmissionImages folder.
 8. Once done, commit and push your changes to this remote GitHub repository.

 ---